 If PH1 is suspected, some common methods seen in clinical practice to help test for the disease are listed below.

-This testing information is provided for educational purposes only and is not intended to replace the independent medical judgment of any healthcare professional.
+This testing information is provided for educational purposes only and is not intended to replace the independent medical judgement of any healthcare professional.

 Diagnosing PH1 Diagram